 A Passion for Language

 Depending on who you ask, one of the most significant changes to the sexual landscape in recent years is the right to self-definition.
 In short, you and only you have the final say in what and who you are.

 I’m bringing this up because you don’t have to call yourself anything regarding your sexual orientation.
 So feel free to use words like bisexual or bi-curious only if you’re comfortable using them.
-And if you’re just curious about investigating these desires … well, the common term is bi-curious.
+Bi-curious is a polarizing term in the LGBTQ community as it is often regarded as a contributor to bi-erasure.

 But, as with using bisexuality it’s up to the person who’s interested if that term works for them or not.

 Bisexual and Questioning Tip #1: It’s not all or nothing